 The major professor must approve graduate student absences (other than university holidays) in advance.
-Graduate students serving as a teaching assistant must inform the professor they are working with of any absence during the time they are TA-ing.
+Graduate students serving as a teaching assistant must inform the professor they are working with of any absence during the time they are serving as a teaching assistant.
 Please complete the Personal Travel Notification form, found at www.cbe.iastate.edu/current-students/forms.
-This form will need to be completed, signed by traveler and major professor, and given to main CBE office two weeks prior to travel.
+This form will need to be completed, electronically signed by the graduate student traveling, their major professor, and their supervising instructor (if completing CTE).
+The form should then be emailed to the Graduate Adviser at least two-weeks-prior to travel.